 - are very similar, but often have an umbo that Clitocybe usually

 Clitocybe - the group that is left after all of the above were segregated out.
 The gills aren't always strongly decurrent and it's often a puzzle whether or not to look for an adnate gilled mushroom here or somewhere else.

-Collybia, Lepista and Clitocybe all form one monophyletic group, with Clitocybe and Collybia being equally old names from 1821 and 1857.
+Collybia, Lepista, Leucocalocybe, Singerocybe, and Clitocybe all form one monophyletic group, with Clitocybe and Collybia being equally old names from 1821 (as tribes) and 1857 (as genera).
 By far more species are currently in Clitocybe, so that name will probably win out.
 This means that we should properly call all Lepista by the name Clitocybe, and we should even call all Collybia by that name too.
 These changes haven't been made yet.
-Dendrocollybia appears as a separate genus in some studies, even though my ITS only tree shows that it might be inside Clitocybe as well.
+Dendrocollybia does in fact appear to be a distinct genus.

 The authority on clitocyboids is Bigelow.
 His monograph will be needed to continue to demystify the many unknown species of Clitocybe.